Sanchit-mathur/Restaurant-One-Solution/README.md

 5. **Turnaround Time**: Measure the time taken for cash up and banking processes.

 ## Workflows in Alteryx
-Workflows designed in Alteryx covered critical processes such as order placement by customers, delivery by partners, publication of cash ups to the finance team, banking of cash up amounts, and subscription purchases by clients.
-These workflows facilitated a seamless and integrated approach to managing restaurant operations.

-### Workflow Examples
+Workflows designed in Alteryx include:

-1. **Order Placement**: Automate the recording and tracking of customer orders.
+1. **Order Placement**: Automate recording and tracking of customer orders.
 2. **Delivery Management**: Streamline the process of assigning and tracking deliveries.
-3. **Cash Ups**: Automate the process of recording and reconciling daily cash ups.
+3. **Cash Ups**: Automate recording and reconciling daily cash ups.
 4. **Banking Reconciliation**: Ensure accurate reconciliation of bank transactions.
-5. **Subscription Management**: Automate the management of client subscriptions.
+5. **Subscription Management**: Automate management of client subscriptions.

 ### Running the Workflows
 1. Open Alteryx Designer.
 2. Load the workflow files from the project directory.
-3. Configure the data sources and outputs as needed.
+3. Configure data sources and outputs as needed.
 4. Run the workflows to process and analyze the data.

+## Technologies Used
+- **Excel**: For data management, cleaning, and preliminary analysis.
+- **Alteryx**: For advanced analytics, workflow automation, and KPI tracking.

+## Project Structure
+The project structure includes:

+- **Data Files**: Organized into folders for client details, orders, financial data, etc.
+- **Workflows**: Alteryx workflows for various data processing tasks.
+- **Reports**: Excel reports and dashboards for visualization and analysis.

 ## Data Sources
-The data used in this project comes from various sources, including internal restaurant management systems, third-party delivery partners, and financial institutions.
-Key data sources include:
+The data comes from various sources, including:

 - **Client Management System**: Provides client details and activation status.
 - **Order Management System**: Records order specifics, including food and drink amounts, service charges, and delivery details.